rogueyoshi/Breakpoint/README.md

 # Breakpoint
 A macro to help with action breakpoint issues in Path of Exile.
+It work's by disabling the OS's built-in key-repeat and using it's own.

 # Releases
 https://github.com/rogueyoshi/Breakpoint/releases